DigitalNZ/contentful-redis/README.md

 ```

 ### Querying
 All content models are found by their contentful ID.
 Contentful Redis only stores only one cache of the content model
 This Redis key is generated and is unique to a content model, space and endpoint.

+In these examples within my application I have created a class called `Contentful::Page`

 ```ruby
   Contentful::Page.find('<contentful_uid>')